CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/005-cost-reduction.md

 # Run a local environment

 CluedIn is container-based and therefore can run on almost any kind of setup that can run containers.
-We support [Local installation](/deployment/local) which eliminates the need for a full cluster setup for development purposes.
-It will still require quite a powerful machine, but will mean there is no running costs as a result.
+We support [local installation](/deployment/local), which eliminates the need for a full cluster setup for development purposes.
+It still requires quite a powerful machine but there are no running costs as a result.

 This is only recommended for experienced IT professionals due to the complexity of setting up a local running instance.